-In addition, to guide LEA decision-making around which strategies to implement, ESSER and GEER funds may be used to develop data quality systems that will assist LEAs with such activities as:
+In addition, to guide LEA decision-making around which strategies to implement, ESSER and GEER funds may be used to develop data quality systems that will assist in:

-- Establishing a common definition of what constitutes a day of attendance across all modes of instruction, including in-person, remote, virtual synchronous, and asynchronous; - Tracking daily attendance and determining whether absences occur during in-person, synchronous, or asynchronous settings; - Monitoring and publishing disaggregated data on the number of students who are absent 10 percent or more of the time; - Conducting research and analyzing data to determine which attendance metrics are associated with lower academic performance in distance or hybrid learning. - Creating early warning systems based on key student indicators, including chronic absenteeism, credit accumulation, course grades, and discipline rates, to identify students who are at risk of dropping out of school.
+- Establishing a common definition of what constitutes a day of attendance across all modes of instruction, including in-person, remote, virtual synchronous, and asynchronous; - Tracking daily attendance and determining whether absences occur during in-person, or, if used, remote learning (whether synchronous or asynchronous) settings; - Monitoring and publishing disaggregated data on the number of students who are absent 10 percent or more of the time; - Conducting research and analyzing data to determine which attendance metrics are associated with lower academic performance in distance or hybrid learning; and creating early warning systems based on key student indicators, including chronic absenteeism, credit accumulation, course grades, and discipline rates, to identify students at risk of dropping out of school.
+(For additional information, see FAQ C-11a.)